changhaonan/LGMCTS-D/README.md

 - Currently, the sequential sampling is not working.
 Need to be fixed.
 - Is the sampling repeatable??
 - The current loading is not OS-free.
+- BUG: collision, is it because the movement action has error??
+Because movement has a shift.

 ## TODO: